anonsub0/kompicsbenches/README.md

 # Running
 On client instance (after built on all instances):
-`./bench.sc remote --impls KOMPACTMIX --benchmarks ATOMICBROADCAST --runName <name of experiment>`
+`./bench.sc remote --impls KOMPACTMIX --benchmarks ATOMICBROADCAST --runName <branchName>`

-This runs the **General Performance, Partial Connectivity, and Reconfiguration experiments.**
+This runs the **General Performance and Partial Connectivity experiments.**

+## Reconfiguration experiments
+On client and server instances:
+1. Switch branch to `reconfig`.
+(Optional: To collect IO metadata run `./build.sc --useOnly kompact;` on all server instances)

+On client instance:

+2. Rebuild runner: `./build.sc --useOnly runner;`
+3. Run experiment (see "Running")

 ## Leader Election Experiments
+On client and server instances:
+1. Switch branch to `leader`.

 On client instance:
-1. Switch branch to `leader`.

 2. Rebuild runner: `./build.sc --useOnly runner;`
 3. Make sure to update `nodes.conf` with new ip addresses and put the straggler server i.e. with weaker cpu or worse location as `1` in `kompact/configs/atomic_broadcast.conf`
 4. Run experiment (see "Running")